Loading...

 • Once they have come inside to overwinter, total control is nearly impossible as locating all infested voids is difficult.

-It is a good idea to exclude and get rid of boxelder bugs during the summer months.
+It is a good idea to exclude and eliminate boxelder bugs during the summer months.
 Concentrate on the south and west exterior walls.
 Avoid excluding them during the months when they are most likely inside.
 If you seal them inside, they may enter interior rooms in large numbers.

 • Plug weep holes with wire mesh.